decentralized-identity/faq/docs/spec.md

 ##### What is the future of wallets? 🟡️🔥🔥

-> How many wallet should there be in the future?
-How many will there be in, say,
+> How many wallets should there be in the future?
+How many will there be in,
-> 2 or 10 or 20 years?**
+> say, 2 or 10 or 20 years?**

 I marked this question with two chilis because "browsers" were the battleground of Web 1.0 and "apps" were the battleground of Web 2.0, leaving many to